rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 ### 1. **The Unauthorized Access Attempt IS THE SMOKING GUN**
 - This isn't just bad service or technical glitches
-- This is **criminal behavior** - attempting to break into your account
+- This is **criminal behavior** - attempting to break into my account
 - Under **false pretenses** during a fraud investigation
 - From their **official support number**
 - **Fully documented** with recording + screenshots